bootstrap-vue/bootstrap-vue/src/components/table/README.md

 >**Responsive table notes:**
 > - _Possible vertical clipping/truncation_.
 Responsive tables make use of `overflow-y: hidden`, which clips off any content that goes beyond the bottom or top edges of the table.
 In particular, this can clip off dropdown menus and other third-party widgets.
 > - When in responsive mode the table will lose it's width of 100%.
-This is a known issue with bootstrap V4 css and placing the `table-responsive` class on the `<table>` element as reccommended by Bootstrap.
+This is a known issue with bootstrap V4 css and placing the `table-responsive` class on the `<table>` element as recommended by Bootstrap.

 ## Stacked tables